Skip to content

 Assembly functions (or asm functions for short) are module-level functions that allow you to write Tact assembly.
 Unlike all other functions, their bodies consist only of TVM instructions and some other primitives, and don’t use any Tact statements or expressions.

-// all assembly functions must start with "asm" keyword
+// all assembly functions must start with the "asm" keyword

 // ↓